stahir131/SC900-Notes/README.md

 Conditional access policy consists of two components, assignments and access controls.<br />
 Assignments portion controls the who, what, and where of the Conditional Access policy.<br />
-Access controls: This decides whether to grant or block access or whether to require extra verification or apply a session control to enable a limited experience.
+Access controls: This decides whether to grant or block access or whether to require extra verification or apply a session control to enable a limited experience(like blocking download, cut, copy and print for sensitive documents).

+Microsoft Entra roles and role-based access control (RBAC): Managing access  using Entra built-in and custom roles.<br />
+Built-in roles: Fixed set of permissions.
+Examples are **Global admin, User admin, Billing admin**<br />

+Custom roles: A custom role definition is a collection of permissions that you choose from a preset list.
+A custom role can be assigned at organization-wide scope, meaning the role member has the role permissions over all resources.
+A custom role can also be assigned at an object scope.
+An example of an object scope would be a single application.<br />
+Custom roles require a Microsoft Entra ID P1 or P2 license.

+There are three broard categories<br />
+Microsoft Entra specific roles: : Manages resources in Microsoft Entra only.<br />
+Service-specific roles: <br />
+Cross-service roles: Roles witin Enta ID that span services.
+Example, Security admin that grant access across multiple security services within M365. <br />

+Difference between Microsoft Entra RBAC and Azure RBAC.<br />

+    Microsoft Entra RBAC - Microsoft Entra roles control access to Microsoft Entra resources such as users, groups, and applications.
+    Azure RBAC - Azure roles control access to Azure resources such as virtual machines or storage using Azure Resource Management.

+**Module 4**: identity protection and governance capabilities of Microsoft Entra